-Rafale review: Govt says documents stolen, hearing in SC continues March 14
+How do we fight Pak F-16s without Rafale: Govt in SC

 Attorney General K K Venugopal accused an English daily of stealing confidential government from the ministry.
 The newspaper used documents selectively.
 These documents are not admissible and having such files is an offence, the AG also said.
 The government is planning on launching a prosecution, he also said.

 The court asked the AG of the Ministry for Defence could file an affidavit stating that documents had been stolen.
-The AG said that it could be done by Thursday.

 The AG said that an offence had been made out under the Official Secrets Act and hence the review be dismissed.

 Advocate Prashant Bhushan said that the Right to Information Act overrides the Official Secrets Act.

 Also Read | Can cover be sought under national security if crime is committed: SC